tpierrain/NFluent/docs/DevDoD.md

 These are the rules that should be followed in order to contribute to this project:

 1. Apache 2.0 License header is set on every source code file (but not mandatory for unit test files)
-1. Changes must have been captured in a github issue for fix and ne features
+1. **Changes must have been captured in a github issue** for fix and new features
 1. No warning during the build (warn as error)
 1. 100% of test coverage for the NFluent project
 	+ Test names should be clear enough to know what is in stakes here (this is why I disable the "ElementsMustBeDocumented" StyleCop rule for tests)